rex0988476/Python/Taiko_Tournament_Tools/mp_link_to_score/README.md

 * newest webdriver version

 ## Usage
 0. Download this project and unzip it.
+(You can download only this folder from [here](https://minhaskamal.github.io/DownGit/#/home "DownGit"), just copy and paste this folder's url.)
 1. Open `setup.txt`, use the following format to fill in the player link, map mod name and map link.
 ```
 USER,[player link]